arunkd13/arunkd13.github.io/content/blog/killers-of-the-flower-moon.md

 people were surprised when I first mentioned it to them.

-The Osage people, as with all socities that did not use fossil fuels, had to depend on human and animal labour for the survival.
+The Osage people, as with all socities that did not use fossil fuels, had to depend on human and animal labour for their survival.
 Both agriculture and hunting provided an active lifestyle and kept them healthy.
 When oil was found on their land, they were given royalties which they spent on cars, servants and other riches which changed their lifestyle suddenly.
 Soon there was an epidemic of